 Trading Standards Consumer Advice

-Most people think of Trading Standards when they have a problem with faulty goods or an issue regarding a service, whether that be a problem with some work done on a car or some building work that has gone wrong.
-Some years ago central government set up the Citizens Advice Consumer Service to be the first point of contact for all consumer complaints.
+Most people think of Trading Standards when they have a problem with faulty goods or an issue regarding a service, whether you have a problem with some work done on a car or some building work that has gone wrong.
+Some years ago central government set up the Citizens Advice Consumer Helpline to be the first point of contact for all consumer complaints.

-The Citizens Advice Consumer Service provides free, confidential and impartial advice on consumer issues including faulty and dangerous goods.
-The Service will discuss your issue with you and identify any criminal issues.
-They will take your contact information and pass the details of your complaint through to Trading Standards and this is the point at which we get involved.
-If the trading standards officer looking at your complaint needs to speak to you to obtain further information they will contact you directly.
+Citizens Advice are also trained to identify any criminal offences that may have been committed by the business you are dealing with, for example, selling counterfeit goods or unsafe products.
+During your call to them they will take your contact information and pass the details through to Trading Standards, and this is the point at which we get involved.
+If the trading standards officer looking at your complaint needs to speak to you, to obtain further information, they will contact you directly.

 So what do trading standards do?

-- Take informal action on less serious cases in the form of giving advice, guidance and educating traders who have broken the law and making sure they do not do it again
+- We can take informal action on less serious cases - this would take the form of giving advice, guidance and education to traders who have broken the law and making sure they do not do it again.

-- Taking formal action on the more serious cases in the form of prosecuting in criminal court, issuing cautions, applying for injunctions, issuing statutory notices, entering premises and seizing goods and/or documents
+- We can take formal action on the more serious cases. this could include prosecuting a trader in criminal court, issuing a caution, applying for an injunction.
+We can also issue statutory notices, enter premises and seize goods and/or documents.

-- Carrying out routine and intelligence led inspections, to ensure products (including food) are being sold safely and with accurate information, to allow the customer to make safe and informed choices about what they buy
+- We carry out routine and intelligence led inspections, to ensure products (including food) are being sold safely and with accurate information, to allow the customer to make safe and informed choices about what they buy.

 - Monitor and deal with animal health and welfare issues